bssw-tutorial/bssw-tutorial.github.io/2021-06-24-isc/handson-m08-testing.md

     6. comparison of the time-dependent solution with an analytical result

-Commit these to the repository, and write test number 1.
+Commit these to the repository.
+Note that test number 1 has already been included in the starting repository:

+    #include <AMReX.H>

+    int main (int argc, char* argv[]) {
+        amrex::Initialize(argc, argv);

+        amrex::Finalize();
+        return 0;
+    }

-Check that its compilation fails.
+Enable it in the makefile and check that its completion fails.

 ### Iteration 1